fenago/python-networking-sysadmins/development/lab_guides/Lab_8.md

 ![](./images/C13963_08_03.jpg)

-Figure 8.3: A summary table of the problem
+Caption: A summary table of the problem

 There is a reproducer in the code example, so continue the debugging from there, and figure out where the issue is in the code.